shun-li-casia/robotics_sdk_tda4vm/ros1/drivers/zed_capture/README.md

 ZED Stereo Camera ROS Node
 ==========================
-ZED stereo camera ROS node based on OpenCV VideoCapture API for publishing left and right raw images and their camera_info.
+This is a stereo camera ROS node for ZED camera, based on OpenCV VideoCapture API.
+The ROS node publishes left and right raw images and their camera_info.

 ## Usage